 THATRue consists of three distinct, self-guided hunts all within the labyrinthine streets of the Latin Quarter.
 All three routes zigzag between the Jardin du Luxembourg & Fontaine St Michel, facing the Seine.
 If walking directly the distance between these two landmarks is only 20 minutes, a mere kilometer (less than a mile).

 One hunt snakes over toward and through St Sulpice, another covers the classic walls of the Cluny (dodging in for some skull scouting in a nearby convent garden courtyard) and the third veers over to the Pantheon and for a glimpse of Paris’s medieval walls.
 Tremendously important trivia will be picked up such as who the biggest dragon-lady queen of France was (and why she died in exile and poverty), where Jane Birkin & Serge Gainsbourg had their first tryst, what dive cafe Hemingway & Fitzgerald dined on the cheap.
 Hunters gain a sense of Paris streets from a fresh, playful and informative perspective.
 We have two routes of THATRue Marais (starting at Place des Vosges, ending at the Pompidou) in Spanish and will launch this in English by late spring 2016.

 However, for the tourist family, there’s a package offer with our Museum hunts (THATLou & THATd’Or).
-When we meet you for your THATLou we’ll bring the THATRue and you can go a-hunting when you wish and for as long as you’d like (as it’s entirely self-guided, if it starts to rain you can take a break or return to it another day).
+When we meet you at the museum we’ll bring the THATRue and you can go a-hunting whenever you wish (as it’s entirely self-guided, if it starts to rain you can take a break or return to it another day).
 However, this means you need to plan your museum hunt prior to whenever you go THATRue-ing.
 Please note we no longer offer to send hunts to hotels & apartments, as too many were either misplaced by concierges or lost in the mail.
 There are no exceptions, we only offer to bring the THATRue module when we meet you to host your museum hunt.

-The Package Prices for the THATRue (in addition to our THATLou):
+The Package Prices for the THATRue (in addition to our THATLou & THATd’Or):

 - – 1 module, including St Sulpice (lasts btwn 1 & 1.5 hours) costs 20€ / team